lucifer-reborn/Info-bot/readme.md

 ```

 - Replace `"TOKEN"` with your Discord bot token.
-- Replace `"channel_id"` with the channel ID where the bot should respond.
+- Replace `"allowed_channel_id"` with the channel ID where the bot should respond.
 - `"prefix"` can be any character(s) you want for bot commands (default: `!`).

 ### 4. Run the Bot